iStumblerLabs/LiveBundle/README.md

 # LiveBundle

 ```
-This form of LiveBundle is no longer maintained, use: git@github.com:alfwatt/LiveBundle.git
+This fork of LiveBundle is no longer maintained, use: git@github.com:alfwatt/LiveBundle.git
 ```

 ## Keep your Resources Fresh